YuhanYue/NUAA-Operating-System-Practice/README.md

 # Operating-System-Practice
 NUAA JUNIOR OPERATING SYSTEM 2020 APRIL-JUNE

+## Courese Information
 This is all my work to finish our task during OS courses.
-All courseworks are listed at https://www.linuxmooc.com/teach/os-task/task.html.
+All courseworks are listed on https://www.linuxmooc.com/teach/os-task/task.html.

+Courses information is on https://www.linuxmooc.com which is a great and concise website our professor created.